acse-zy622/ACS-2-Moonshot/README.md

 `cd acds-moonshot-schrodinger`

-3. Environment activation etc....
+3. Create the conda environment:

+`conda env create -f environment.yml`

+4. Activate the `(env name)` environment:

+`conda activate (env name)`

+5. Once you have finished using the tool, you can deactivate the environment:

+`conda deactivate`

 ## User Instructions

-- Guide on how to use the user interface.
+(instructions on how to use the tool with user interface)

 ## License